LiubovButorina7/todo-app-main/README.md

 ## Application functionality:

 Users should be able to:
-- Add new todos to the list
+- add new todos to the list
-- Mark todos as complete
+- mark todos as complete
-- Delete todos from the list
+- delete todos from the list
-- Filter by all/active/complete todos
+- filter by all/active/complete todos
-- Clear all completed todos
+- clear all completed todos
-- Toggle light and dark mode
+- toggle light and dark mode

 ## Built with: